-Sixth consecutive Chef’s Hat in the Age Good Food Guide since 2013, and numerous wine awards, make Paringa Estate one of the premier food and wine destinations in the region.
+Two Chef Hat's in the 2020 Age Good Food Guide, and numerous wine awards, make Paringa Estate one of the premier food and wine destinations in the region.

 A slick Corbusian facade, and a plush interior, give an elegant, luxurious tone.
 The restaurant overlooks the undulating slopes of the vineyard, where the Toulouse geese roam.
 Larger windows in the dining room allow you to look down into the winery where we have just made our 31st vintage.